Submitted by shana on Sun, 09/21/2014 - 17:57

-The Freedom Center offers weekly support groups such as the Extreme States Peer Support Group, free yoga classes, advocacy against coercion and dehumanization, protest against dehumanizing treatment in area psychiatric facilities, effective holistic alternatives education, support in continuing/reducing/going off psychiatric drugs, support against housing discrimination, general resource referrals, and public speaking about our experiences as survivors of psychiatric violence.
+The Freedom Center has offered support groups such as the Extreme States Peer Support Group, free yoga classes, advocacy against coercion and dehumanization, protest against dehumanizing treatment in area psychiatric facilities, effective holistic alternatives education, support in continuing/reducing/going off psychiatric drugs, support against housing discrimination, general resource referrals, and public speaking about our experiences as survivors of psychiatric violence.

 Please check out our Resources page for information on these issues and the movement we are part of.

 "Like" us on Facebook!
 Also please feel free to join our Facebook group.

 Connect with us on other social media such as Tumblr and Twitter.